smbressan/cheatsheets/postgres/postgres.md

 ```
 #### Create a read only user
 ```
-CREATE USER psql_readonly WITH ENCRYPTED PASSWORD 'xxxxx';
+CREATE USER USER_NAME WITH ENCRYPTED PASSWORD 'xxxxx';
-GRANT CONNECT ON DATABASE "promotions-api" to temaki_data_user;
+GRANT CONNECT ON DATABASE "DATABASE_NAME" to USER_NAME;

-GRANT USAGE ON SCHEMA public to temaki_data_user;
+GRANT USAGE ON SCHEMA public to USER_NAME;
-GRANT SELECT ON ALL SEQUENCES IN SCHEMA public TO temaki_data_user;
+GRANT SELECT ON ALL SEQUENCES IN SCHEMA public TO USER_NAME;
-GRANT SELECT ON ALL TABLES IN SCHEMA public TO temaki_data_user;
+GRANT SELECT ON ALL TABLES IN SCHEMA public TO USER_NAME;
 ```
 #### Version of the db I'm running:
 ```